The Hotel Guru is my “go to” site for hotel recommendations Rebecca Terrazas.

 British travellers may also be interested to hear that Angers is also the home of the Plantagenets.

-The Château d’Angers was the actual seat of the Dukes of Anjou, and the Plantagenets, but is today also known for its spectacular Apocalypse Tapestry, which is a 104metres of stitching illustrating the Book of Revelation.
-Surrounding the château are the first of the city’s lovely gardens, which were converted from a moat into pleasure and kitchen gardens during the Renaissance.
+The Château d’Angers was the actual seat of the Dukes of Anjou and the Plantagenets, but is today also known for its spectacular Apocalypse Tapestry which is 104metres long illustrating the Book of Revelation.
+Surrounding the château are the first of the city’s lovely gardens which were converted from a moat into pleasure and kitchen gardens during the Renaissance.

-The city’s position, by the confluence of three major rivers, means that this town is verdant, and there are some truly magical gardens in and around Angers.
-The city’s first botanical garden was built at the beginning of the 18th Century, but there are now several, as well as several pleasure parks.
+The city’s position, by the confluence of three major rivers, means that this town is verdant and there are some truly magical gardens in and around Angers.
+The city’s first botanical garden was built at the beginning of the 18th Century and there are now several, as well as several pleasure parks.